RPG-Paper-Maker/Game-Scripts/README.md

 ## How to run

 First, complete the `Content` folder thanks to any recent project you want to test here (copy every file in `resources/app/Content` folder of any project you created with RPG Paper Maker, except the `Content/Datas/Scripts` folder).
+You can use `./copy-project.sh` for it (you need to set the path variable in this file).

 When it's done, just run: